tahaaa22/Scheduler-Algo/README.md

 7. check idle varible for each processor 3a4an 8lt
 8. after line 9 make condition in steal and migration to stop if max or min returns false - done bs waiting to test migration
-9. debug from run to blk in sjf and edf
+9. debug from run to blk in sjf and edf you should add in oout put file precentage deadline